PX4/PX4-user_guide/en/advanced_config/bootloader_update.md

 1. [Update the Firmware](../config/firmware.md#custom) with an image containing the new/desired bootloader.

    :::note
-   The updated bootloader might be supplied in custom firmware (i.e. from the dev team), or it or may be included in the latest master.
+   The updated bootloader might be supplied in custom firmware (i.e. from the dev team), or it or may be included in the latest main branch.
    :::

 1. Wait for the vehicle to reboot.